HabitatFramework/UserGuide/menus/menus.rst

 |split| Split Features
 ----------------------

-Split features performs two types of split: Logical Split and Physical Split.
-Logical splits are used to isolate one or more features from one INCID into a new INCID so that they can be updated independently.
-Physical splits can be used to sub-divide a single feature, that has been split in the GIS layer, into one or more new TOID fragments in the database so that they can then be assigned different attributes.
+Split features performs two types of split:

+* Logical splits are used to isolate one or more features from one INCID into a new INCID so that they can be updated independently.
+* Physical splits can be used to sub-divide a single feature, that has been split in the GIS layer, into one or more new TOID fragments in the database so that they can then be assigned different attributes.

 .. |merge| image:: ../images/icons/MergeFeatures.png
 	:height: 16px